Cheyenne Smith is an aspiring astrophysicist with a future focus in cosmology.

 To quote Dr. Korie A. G. on what a scientist looks like, "We are eclectic, non-traditional, geeky, and a little weird (some of us a lot)."
 I was a lot of weird...according to my peers.

 I wasn't and still am not the best at math.
 I recall during my freshmen year a professor telling me, "if you're not good at math, don't do a math major".
 Which I ultimately listened to and pursued communications.
 Yes, outreach is just as important as science, however, I could've challenged myself more and persisted through those math courses.
-I also didn't know of the many ways you could pursue astrobiology.
+I also didn't know of the many ways you could pursue astronomy.

 I went through phases of not knowing what I wanted to do after that and tried pursuing other interests but I would constantly feel unfulfilled and always ended up back in science.
 Whether it was working for a plant nursery and learning hydroponics or building my own projects like the neighborhood observatory.